ludwigbacklund/dharma/README.md

 ## Omitted on purpose

 The following functionality has been intentionally left out due to time constraints and prioritizing other things.

+If you are curious, I have another personal project that implements pretty much all of these things with a setup similar to this project (but more advanced): [`saas` project on GitHub](https://github.com/ludwigbacklund/saas).

 - Authentication/authorization
 - Security in general